Bonnie L. Bassler - Ernst Schering Prize 2018

 The 50,000-euro Ernst Schering Prize is one of the most prestigious German science awards.
 Established by the Ernst Schering Research Foundation in 1991, it has been given annually by the Schering Stiftung since 2003.
 It honors scientists worldwide whose pioneering research has yielded new, inspiring models or led to fundamental shifts in biomedical knowledge.
 In particular, we want to honor scientists who, in addition to their top-level research in biology, medicine, or chemistry, are actively engaged in socially relevant debates or have launched initiatives that inspire and support future generations of scientists.

 The prize is named for the German apothecary Ernst Christian Friedrich Schering (1824-1889), whose establishment of the chemical factory Chemische Fabrik Ernst Schering laid the foundations for Schering AG, Berlin.

 The prize winner is selected by a high-ranking, international selection committee (see below).

-Professor Bonnie L. Bassler, PhD, has paved the way for a new, important research field in microbiology: intercellular bacterial communication, or so-called quorum sensing.
+Bonnie L. Bassler, PhD, receives the Ernst Schering Prize 2018 for defining a new, important research field in microbiology: intercellular bacterial communication, or so-called quorum sensing.

 Prof. Hartl from the Max Planck Institute of Biochemistry in Martinsried is awarded the Ernst Schering Prize 2016 for his research on the role of chaperones in protein.